Asynchronous Reconfiguration with Byzantine Failures: Abstractions and Definitions

 \subsection{{\Dynamic} objects}

-\confirmA{ {\Reconfigurable} objects are hard to build because they need to solve two problems at once.
+objects are hard to build because they need to solve two problems at once.
 First, they need to order and combine concurrent reconfiguration requests.
-Second, the state of the object needs to be transferred across installed configurations (we call this \emph{state transfer}).
-We decouple these two problems by introducing the notion of a \emph{\dynamic} object. {\Dynamic} objects solve the second problem while ``outsourcing'' the first one.}
+Second, the state of the object needs to be transferred across installed configurations.
+We decouple these two problems by introducing the notion of a \emph{\dynamic} object. {\Dynamic} objects solve the second problem while ``outsourcing'' the first one.

-\confirmed{ Before we formally define {\dynamic} objects, let us first define the notion of a \emph{history}.
+Before we formally define {\dynamic} objects, let us first define the notion of a \emph{history}.
 In Section~\ref{sec:system-model}, we introduced the configuration lattice $\Conf$.
 A finite set $h \subseteq \Conf$ is called a \emph{history} iff all elements of $h$ are comparable (in other words, if they form a sequence).
-Let $\fMaxElement(h)$ be $C \in h$ such that $\forall\ C' \in h: C' \sqsubseteq C$.
-By definition of a history, $\fMaxElement(h)$ is unambiguously defined for any history $h$.}
+Let $\fMaxElement(h)$ be $C \in h$ such that $\forall\ C' \in h: C' \sqsubseteq C$. $\fMaxElement(h)$ is well-defined, as the configurations in $h$ are totally ordered.

-\confirmed{ {\Dynamic} objects must export an operation $\fUpdateHistory(h, \sigma)$ and must be parameterized by a boolean function $\fVerifyHistory: \Hist \times \Sigma \to \{\iTrue, \iFalse\}$, where $\Hist$ is the set of all histories and $\Sigma$ is the set of all possible certificates.} We say that $h$ is a \emph{verifiable history} in a given run iff at some point in that run, some process knows $\sigma$ such that $\fVerifyHistory(h, \sigma) = \iTrue$. \confirmed{A configuration $C$ is called \emph{candidate} iff it belongs to some verifiable history.
-Also, a candidate configuration $C$ is called \emph{\tactive} iff it is not {\tsuperseded} by a {\thigher} configuration.}
+{\Dynamic} objects must export an operation $\fUpdateHistory(h, \sigma)$ and must be parameterized by a boolean function $\fVerifyHistory: \Hist \times \Sigma \to \{\iTrue, \iFalse\}$, where $\Hist$ is the set of all histories and $\Sigma$ is the set of all possible certificates.
+We say that $h$ is a \emph{verifiable history} in a given run iff at some point in that run, some process knows $\sigma$ such that $\fVerifyHistory(h, \sigma) = \iTrue$.
+A configuration $C$ is called \emph{candidate} iff it belongs to some verifiable history.
+Also, a candidate configuration $C$ is called \emph{\tactive} iff it is not {\tsuperseded} by a {\thigher} configuration.